Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

 Performing the same comparisons as in stage \(1\), one can see: The global null is to be rejected (\(3.014 > 2.511\)).
-Subsequently, the hypothesis for the first active treatment is rejected, since \(3.182 > 2.511\) indicating that the first active arm performs better than control.
+Subsequently, the hypothesis for the first active treatment is rejected, since \(3.182 > 2.511\) indicates that the first active arm performs better than control.
 The same result can be obtained by recognizing that the repeated p-value (1) of \(0.0086\) falls below \(0.025\).
 The consequence is that this arm can be discontinued early due to efficacy.
-However, since the second treatment arm is not tested significant (\(2.464 < 2.511\)) and early stopping for efficacy is true only when all active treatments appear to be significant, study will continue up to the the final stage with the second treatment arm only.
+However, since no significant result was observed for the second treatment arm (\(2.464 < 2.511\)) and an early end of the trial due to efficacy is only allowed in case all active treatment arms are significant, the study will continue to the third and final stage with the second treatment arm only.
 Again, no futility stop occurs.
-It should be noted here that the adjusted stage-wise p-values cannot directly be used for testing, but the values do only base on the second stage data.
-Since an inverse normal combination test is performed with weights given by \(\frac{1}{3}\) here, the first and second stage p-values can be used to calculate the overall adjusted test statistics, exemplarily \(\frac{\sqrt{\frac{1}{3}}*\Phi^{-1}(1-0.0063)+\sqrt{\frac{1}{3}}*\Phi^{-1}(1-0.0384)}{\sqrt{\frac{2}{3}}} \approx 3.014\).
+It should be noted here that the adjusted stage-wise p-values cannot directly be used for testing, but the values are based on the second-stage data only.
+Since an inverse normal combination test is performed with equal weights for the stages (i.e., weights of \(\sqrt{\frac{1}{3}}\) here), the first- and second-stage p-values can be used to calculate the overall adjusted test statistics, namely \(\frac{\sqrt{\frac{1}{3}} \cdot \Phi^{-1}(1-0.0063)+\sqrt{\frac{1}{3}} \cdot \Phi^{-1}(1-0.0384)}{\sqrt{\frac{2}{3}}} \approx 3.014\).

 genData_3 <- getDataset(